 Buy this Book

 2003 Frank L. and Harriet C. Owsley Award, Southern Historical Association

 2003 James A. Rawley Prize, Organization of American Historians

-2003 Willie Lee Rose Prize, Southern Association of Women Historians
+2003 Willie Lee Rose Prize, Southern Association for Women Historians

-2003 Julia Cherry Spruill Prize, Southern Association of Women Historians
+2003 Julia Cherry Spruill Prize, Southern Association for Women Historians

 Fett shows how enslaved men and women drew on African precedents to develop a view of health and healing that was distinctly at odds with slaveholders' property concerns.
 While white slaveowners narrowly defined slave health in terms of "soundness" for labor, slaves embraced a relational view of health that was intimately tied to religion and community.
 African American healing practices thus not only restored the body but also provided a formidable weapon against white objectification of black health.